wenjiaking/HCp/README.md

 # HCp R package

 The R package "HCp" including functions of different methods for p-value computation of Higher Criticism test.
+The source code is under "master" branch.

 ## Install the pacakge